Brandonsams/Digital-CV/resume.md

 ### <span>Data Scientist Supervisor / Scrum Master</span> <span>September 2020 - Present</span>

 - Designed, implemented, and documented an automated data pipeline for traffic signal model generation
+- Managed Big Data pipelines with performance in mind, such as with a dataset that grew by 2TB/day
 - Utilized unsupervised machine learning (EP-Means) to cluster circularly distributed statistical data
+- Developed automated system for monitoring prediction quality against user experience of drivers near traffic signals
 - Worked with domain experts to incorporate their feedback into predictive models
 - Led Agile/Scrum processes for R&D team, including standup, sprint planning, and retrospectives
 - Promoted a culture of transparency, trust, and continuous improvement with communication and leadership skills